Brassica oleracea: Origins

-A 2021 study suggested that the Eastern Mediterranean Brassica cretica was the origin of domesticated B. oleracea.
+According to the Triangle of U theory, B. oleracea is very closely related to five other species of the genus Brassica.
+A 2021 study suggests that Brassica cretica, native to the Eastern Mediterranean, particularly Greece and the Aegean Islands, was the closest living relative of cultivated B. oleracea, thus supporting the view that its cultivation originated in the Eastern Mediterranean region, with later admixture from other Brassica species.
 Genetic analysis of nine wild populations on the French Atlantic coast indicated their common feral origin, deriving from domesticated plants escaped from fields and gardens.

+The cultivars of B. oleracea are grouped by developmental form into several major cultivar groups, of which the Acephala ("non-heading") group remains most like the natural wild cabbage in appearance.

 Etymology

 'Brassica' was Pliny the Elder's name for several cabbage-like plants.

 Its specific epithet oleracea means "vegetable/herbal" in Latin and is a form of holeraceus (oleraceus).

+Distribution and habitat

+Although rarely abundant, wild cabbage is found on the coasts of Britain, France, Spain, Italy, and the German island Heligoland.

+Wild cabbage is a hardy plant with high tolerance for salt and lime.
+Its intolerance of competition from other plants typically restricts its natural occurrence to limestone sea cliffs, like the chalk cliffs on both sides of the English Channel.

-Cultivation and uses
+Cultivation

 B. oleracea has become established as an important human food crop plant, used because of its large food reserves, which are stored over the winter in its leaves.
-It is rich in essential nutrients including vitamin C. It has been bred into a wide range of cultivars, including cabbage, broccoli, cauliflower, brussels sprouts, collards, and kale, some of which are hardly recognizable as being members of the same genus, let alone species.
+It has been bred into a wide range of cultivars, including cabbage, broccoli, cauliflower, brussels sprouts, collards, and kale, some of which are hardly recognizable as being members of the same genus, let alone species.
 The historical genus of Crucifera, meaning "cross-bearing" in reference to the four-petaled flowers, may be the only unifying feature beyond taste.

+B. oleracea is tolerant of a variety of soil conditions between pH 6.0 and 7.5, but grows particularly well in alkaline soils in full sunlight, with good drainage and high amounts of nitrogen.
+The plant can grow in partial shade, but care must be taken to provide sufficient ventilation, as this reduces the prevalence of downy mildew.